texfaq/texfaq.github.io/FAQ-make.md

 AutoLaTeX can be configured to process.

-The [`texinfo` system](FAQ-texinfo) comes with a similar utility called `texi2dvi`, which is capable of ''converting'' either LaTeX or [`texinfo`](https://ctan.org/pkg/texinfo) files into DVI (or into PDF, using pdfTeX).
+The [`texinfo` system](FAQ-texinfo) comes with a similar utility called `texi2dvi`, which is capable of "converting" either LaTeX or [`texinfo`](https://ctan.org/pkg/texinfo) files into DVI (or into PDF, using pdfTeX).